solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Sulfur | 0.374 | 1.78 | -
 | 99.720 | 100.06 | 99.86

-The 21.33% fraction that can be decomposed by hydrochloric acid can be calculated, according to the observed content of sulfur, magnesium oxide, and aluminium oxide, as approximately consisting of:
+The 21.33% fraction that can be decomposed by hydrochloric acid can be calculated, according to the observed content of sulfur, magnesium oxide, and aluminum oxide, as approximately consisting of:

 10% Olivine (hyalosiderite)
 86% Anorthite with high alkali content